 Insurance and Contractor Account Setup

-We issue certificates of insurance to the GC or owner and handle net-30 contractor accounts with consolidated monthly billing; the hooklift fleet stages recurring containers or bins across active sites in Newark — and that means accounts start with a single call to dispatch.
+We issue certificates of insurance to the GC or owner, and that means contractors can run a net-30 account with consolidated monthly billing across the active sites here in Newark; the hooklift fleet stages the recurring bins there — accounts spin up in one call with dispatch.